LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 ----------------------------------

-Inline formatting in comments text can be accomplished by using Markdown syntax and converting XML documenting files to Markdown files (and these, if required, to e.g. HTML or PDF).
+Inline formatting in comments text can be accomplished by using Markdown (or reStructuredText) syntax and converting XML documenting files to Markdown (or reStructuredText) files (and these, if required, to e.g. HTML, ePub, or PDF).